 12. Hobbit House, Luxulyan Valley, Cornwall

-You don’t have to be a short and hairy mythical being to get your own piece of Tolkien’s middle-earth.
-The Hobbit House in Cornwall is actually quite accommodating for those of all heights, with room for five full-sized guests.
-Located on the super-green ‘Plan-it-earth’ reserve, the circular hut features an outdoor living roof, and an indoor skylight for stargazing.
+You don’t have to be a short and hairy mythical being to get your own piece of Tolkien’s Middle-earth.
+The Hobbit Hideaway in Cornwall is actually quite accommodating for those of all heights, with room for two full-sized guests.
+Located on the World Heritage Site of the Luxulyan Valley, the hut features a living roof.

 Best for: Families, Lord of the Rings nerds.

 Details: Renting this slice of Middle Earth costs £45 per night (tel: +44 1726 882442; www.acorncampingandglamping.co.uk).

 13. Tree Tent, Bodmin, Cornwall

 After a long day of hiking, wouldn’t you like to skip the less-than-enjoyable tent-pitching and climb right into bed?
 Well at Lost Meadow Tree Tent you can literally climb right in.
 The compact mid-air bedroom has two single beds and 20 private acres for guests to explore.
 The circular pod hangs a cool 3m (9.10ft) off the ground.

 Details: The lofty treepod sleeps two adults and costs £190 for a two-night stay (tel: +44 117 204 7830; www.canopyandstars.co.uk).

 So you’re heading on holiday, you’ve got loud kids in tow and maybe even your in-laws… if only there was somewhere you could all have your own space.
 House in the Clouds in Suffolk is the answer to your wishes: six floors, with five bedrooms, a game room, drawing room and 67 stairs to separate you from the other guests.
 Bliss.